bordoley/reactive-js/packages/rx/docs/interfaces/observablelike.md

 # Interface: ObservableLike <**T**>

-The source of notifications which may be observed by a SubscriberLike instance.
+The source of notifications which notifies a `SubscriberLike` instance.

 ## Type parameters